Edit a data source

 3. Data source options:

 1. Data credentials.
-Determines who can view the data provided by this data source.
+Determines who can view the data that is provided by this data source.

 2. Data freshness.
-Balance data updates with report performance.
+Balances data updates with report performance.

 3. Community visualizations access.
-Allow this data source to provide data to community visualizations.
+Allows this data source to provide data to community visualizations.

 4. Field editing in reports.
-Allows report editors to change field names and aggregations, apply analytical functions, and set field display options without needing to edit the data source.
+Lets report editors change field names and aggregations, apply analytical functions, and set field display options without needing to edit the data source.

 4. Make a copy of this data source.